zick2/rock-paper-scissors/README.md

 In this example, if you were to follow the strategy guide, you would get a total score of 15 (8 + 1 + 6).

 What would your total score be if everything goes exactly according to your strategy guide?

-Please write a c# program to figure out the answer to this question.

-Please make sure that the calculation of the score is very verbose and clear in what it is doing, and how it relates to the input instructions.

-Please make sure that the code uses at least these functions:

-CalculateGameScore
-CalculateRoundScore
-IsWin
-IsLoss